Petit-Lutin/P1-WebAgency/README.md

 # WebAgency
-I'm currently working on a student project : a website.
-I don't expect it to work perfectly but I'm working on it !
+Let's pretend I am working as a front-end developper for a WebAgency which needs a rebuilt of their website.